 Janet collaborated with her sister Donna to write Quick Little Quilts.
 She authored Easy-to-Make Dollhouse Quilts, a collection of foundation pieced minis, Teach Yourself Quilting, a reference for beginning to experienced quilters and The About.com Guide to Quilting.

-Other Writing and InterestsTwo decades of working at home, writing about and making quilts, resulted in a bit of 'cabin fever' for Janet.
-Her solution -- get out and about with people a few days a week by using her skills as a licensed skin care therapist and massage therapist.
-Janet has met numerous fellow quilters at her skin care spa.
+Other Writing and InterestsTwenty-five years of working mostly at home, writing about and making quilts, resulted in a bit of 'cabin fever' for Janet.
+Her solution -- get out and about with people a few days a week by using her skills as a licensed esthetician (skin care therapist) and licensed massage therapist.
+Janet has met numerous fellow quilters at her massage and skin care business.

 Quilting is an ongoing adventure.
 Your tastes will change and your skills will grow every time you make a quilt, whether it's your first or your hundredth.
 If you are new to quilting, you're in for a treat, because online quilters are always willing to share their expertise, and sharing is just one of the many reasons why our quilting community is so special.
-I hope you'll make About.com your quilting home base.
-It's a place to learn a little, teach a little and make new friends.
+I hope you'll make my web site your quilting home base.
+It's a place to learn, share expertise and make new friends.